MtheTeacher/MNIST-Neural-Network-Explorer/about.md

 5.  **Tensor Creation:** The raw pixel and label data are then split into training and testing sets.
 Finally, this data is converted into the `tf.Tensor` objects that TensorFlow.js needs for training and evaluation.

 This sprite sheet approach is highly efficient for web-based machine learning.
 It minimizes network requests and leverages the browser's powerful, native image decoding and canvas APIs to quickly prepare a large dataset for the model, ensuring the application starts up fast and runs smoothly.

+## 5. A Known Issue: Incorrect "Actual" Labels in MNIST Test Mode

+We are currently investigating a frustrating bug within the "Test Your Model" panel and would appreciate any insights from the community.

+### The Intended Behavior

+The "Test on MNIST Images" mode is designed to be a crucial validation step.
+A user should be able to drag any digit image from the gallery and drop it into one of the ten test slots.
+After clicking "Predict All Digits," the UI should display the model's prediction alongside the true, ground-truth label of that image.
+For example, if the user drags an image of a "7", the interface should show something like "Prediction: 7 (Actual: 7)".
+This allows for a direct and accurate assessment of the model's performance on unseen data.

+### The Problem

+Currently, the feature is not working as intended.
+While the model provides a prediction, the ground-truth label displayed for any dragged image is **always "Actual: 0"**.
+This is incorrect and misleading, as it prevents users from knowing if their model's predictions are right or wrong for any digit other than zero.

+### Our Working Theories

+We have a few theories as to why this might be happening, primarily centered around how the data is being loaded and processed.

+1.  **Primary Theory: Label File Header Issue.** Our leading hypothesis is that there's an error in how we parse the binary file containing the MNIST labels (`mnist_labels_uint8`).
+Many raw data files, including this one, contain a metadata "header" at the beginning of the file that needs to be skipped.
+Our current data loading logic in `services/mnistData.ts` reads the file from the very first byte.
+If a header exists, we are misinterpreting that metadata as label data.
+When we later slice the data array to get the 10,000 test labels, we could be pointing to a section of the buffer that is either part of the header or an incorrect offset, which happens to contain zero values.

+2.  **Secondary Theory: Incorrect Data Slicing.** It's also possible that the logic for splitting the full 65,000-item dataset into the 55,000 training examples and 10,000 test examples is flawed.
+An "off-by-one" error or an incorrect starting index for the slice that extracts the test labels could cause us to read the wrong data segment.

+3.  **Less Likely Theory: State Management Bug.** While less probable, there could be an issue in the React component (`InferenceTester.tsx`) itself.
+The logic that transfers the image's metadata (including its true label) during the drag-and-drop operation, or the state update that follows, might be losing or corrupting the label information.
+However, the consistency of the bug (always displaying "0") strongly suggests a more fundamental, systemic issue with the source data rather than a flaw in the UI logic.

+We are actively working to resolve this issue and any help or suggestions would be greatly appreciated.